Bylaws

 1. This division of The Geological Society of America, Inc., is organized in accordance with Article IX, Divisions of the Society, of the bylaws of that Society and is governed by the provisions of that article.

 2. Name.
-The name of the division is the Planetary Geology Division of The Geological Society of America, Inc.
+The name of the division is the Planetary Geology Division (PGD) of The Geological Society of America, Inc (GSA).

 3. Definition.
-In the usage of this division, Planetary Geology deals with the form, composition, processes, and history of the evolution of solid surface planetary bodies including the Earth.
+In the usage of the PGD, Planetary Geology deals with the form, composition, processes, and history of the evolution of solid surface planetary bodies including the Earth.

 ARTICLE II